smankar/smankar.github.io/_posts/2014-12-10-whose-performance-is-it-anyway.md

 I feel this is an important question to soak-in before we begin with any performance testing exercise.
 With the complex and multi-layered systems that we work with today, there are different things that could hurt an applications performance.
-Time for some examples.
-Have a look at a sample web application architecture pictured below:
+Have a look at a sample web application architecture pictured below.
+And then its time for some examples...

 ![Image of a Sample Web Application Architecture](/assets/images/performance_10_12_2014.png "Web Application Architecture")